 Over to you

-By now, you should've got a general idea of things to be tested before launching a website.
-To make things easier, I've also prepared a PDF version of this checklist to print out and hand out to your teammates.
-And if you are that unlucky guy who's responsible for everything (and that's a common situation for small business companies), brace yourself, get all the tools you need and get down to work.
+By now, you should've gotten a general idea of things to perform a successful website launch.
+To make things easier, I've also prepared a PDF version of this website launch checklist to print out and hand out to your teammates.
+And if you are that unlucky guy who's responsible for all this quality control (and that's a common situation for small business companies), brace yourself, get all the tools you need and get down to work.

 Have you ever launched a new website?
 Which routine did you stick up to and what kind of challenges did you face?
 I'll be happy to hear your stories in the comments below!